jonnor/dominant-sound/docs/notes/abstract.md

 https://docs.google.com/document/d/1P2qKccu7TSv8tBmP852gNEoVkeueLZHOTu-1mcGc9yQ/edit

-We propose a method for noise monitoring that can automatically classify noise events and determine the soundlevel contribution from different noise sources.
-We observe that in some noise monitoring scenarios the main phenomena of interest are intrusive noise events, which are considerably louder than the background.
+We propose a method for noise monitoring that can automatically classify noise events and determine the sound level contribution from different noise sources.
+We observe that in some noise monitoring scenarios, the main phenomena of interest are intrusive noise events, which are considerably louder than the background.
-When the noise events dominate the background level, it is possible to assign the soundlevel contribution at each time-period to a single event class.
+When the noise events dominate the background level, it is possible to assign the sound level contribution at each time-period to a single event class.

 Our contributions are
-A) a formalization of two Machine Learning tasks designed to consider the soundlevel contribution during classification, tenatively called: Dominant Sound Classification and Dominant Sound Event Detection.
+A) a formalization of two Machine Learning tasks designed to consider the sound level contribution during classification, tenatively called: Dominant Sound Classification and Dominant Sound Event Detection.
 B) an analysis of to which degree the dominant sound simplification holds in noise monitoring scenarios
-C) a demonstration of a complete system that attributes soundlevel contributions to noise source classes
+C) a demonstration of a complete system that attributes sound level contributions to noise source classes

 The method is evaluated quantitatively using representative real-world datasets.